318097/file-ops/README.md

 Quickly switch between extension pairs. ex., Switch between `.css` & `.js` files in the same folder.
 _Extend the functionality by providing custom pairs._

+**Note**: By default, `index.js` file is skipped so the file wont be considered for switch.
+Check `fileOps.fileSwitch.excludeFiles` to override.

 ![Quick Switch Demo](assets/quick-switch-demo.gif)

 ### Related Files